 For the Weyl group of type $A$, Lam conjectured that this limiting direction is given by the sum of all positive roots.
 This was proved to be the case by the second and third authors~\cite{ayyer-linusson-2016} by computing correlations in the multispecies TASEP on the ring, a model that had already been considered in the physics literature with completely different motivation~\cite{evans-ferrari-mallick-2009, prolhac-etal-2011}.
 The stationary distribution of the multispecies TASEP had previously been independently computed by Ferrari and Martin \cite{FM07} where they introduced the so-called {\em multiline queues} as a combinatorial tool to understand the stationary distribution.

 In this article, we study the corresponding exclusion processes for the classical affine Weyl groups of type $B$, $C$ and $D$, which will give us limiting directions of the reduced random walks for these groups.
 Here a natural thing to do is to weight the walks with the so-called {\em Kac labels} or {\em dual Kac labels}~\cite{kac-1990} for each of the types; see Table \ref{T:Kac}.
 For $\tilde A_n$ the limiting direction was proved to be equal to the sum of positive roots of $A_n$ in \cite {ayyer-linusson-2016} as conjectured in \cite{lam-2015}.
 It was also claimed~\cite{lam-2015} that, using the Kac labels as weights, a similar statement held true for type $B$ and was close to being true for the other types.
 We prove here that this is true for type $B$ (Section \ref{ss:hatB}), but not true for type $D$ (Section \ref{ss:D}).
-However, it is close to the sum of positive roots for type $C$ using the dual Kac labels instead, as we show in Section \ref{ss:chC}.
+However, the expression looks similar to the sum of positive roots for type $C$ using the dual Kac labels instead; see Remark~\ref{rem:similar}.